swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

   /// use 'associatedtype' to specify a default value for 'A' from protocol 'P' or a same-type constraint on the protocol.
 }
 ```
+### Type aliases in protocol extensions
+The benign second options stated under [Solution](#solution) will not break source, but will remain a contradictory case on the background of the proposed changes and in constrast to established language rules.

+The first case, however, is just as harmless: switching from same-type constraints to default values is source breaking **neither** in the case when there are no appliances of the `associatedtype` among the requirements, nor when there are: it relaxes an existing error.

 ## Source compatibility